RenderKit/embree/doc/src/compilation.md

     sudo apt-get install libtbb-dev
     sudo apt-get install libglfw3-dev

-Finally you can compile Embree using CMake.
+Finally, you can compile Embree using CMake.
 Create a build directory inside the Embree root directory and execute `ccmake ..` inside this build directory.